rcifw/rcifw.github.io/docs/system-info/system-status.md

 The following are currently offline for maintenance: `login02`, `node07`, `highmem[01-02]`, `gpu[06-09]`, `gpua401`.
 No other anomalies reported.

 ### NRG/Informatics Portals/CNDA/MIRRIR
 CNDA, MIRRIR and all portals are currently down due to issues with the ZFS filesystem on which their RDBMS metadata are stored.
-Administrators are moving data to a new storage system and machines are expected to be back online by start of business on Tuesday, August 12th.
+Administrators are working to import data and machines are expected to be back online this AM.

 ### Shared Storage Systems (Ceph, BeeGFS, ZFS)
 All systems are operating normally.